 - Somewhere to keep the tools — and possibly somewhere to plug a kettle in too

-Agree on the purpose for the garden, is it for food growing or is it a space for people to relax in, or a bit of both?
+Agree on the purpose for the community garden, is it for food growing or is it a space for people to relax in, or a bit of both?
 Remember — unlike allotments, community gardens are not legally protected.
 If you’re worried about that, make it as portable as possible.

 Find a location if you haven’t already.
 Most people start with the location in a ‘wouldn’t it be great if…’ sort of way.
 You don’t need loads of space — you don’t even need grass.
-If you haven't got much space, consider creating an Edible Bus Stop.
+If you haven’t got much space, you could consider creating an Edible Bus Stop.

 If everyone can’t use it then it’s not for everyone — and that’s not in the spirit of the whole venture.

 What would they want to use a community garden for — if people feel like they’ve got a stake in it, then they’re more likely to help look after it.
 If you’ve already got access to the plot, then this is the ideal place to hold an event to gauge opinion and collect ideas.

 Get permission — preferably in writing from the landowner.

 Invite people in, once the garden is ready.
 Plan some events to get people into the garden — barbecues, picnics and fetes will help bring it alive.

 You may not need any funding to get started, but longer term it could come in handy if you want to make your community garden extraordinary.